ramyardaneshgar/NMAP-SCANNING/README.md

 I ran this scan from the AttackBox after confirming that I had sudo privileges (since raw packet crafting requires elevated permissions).
 The result showed **7 ports listed as "open|filtered"**, indicating that those ports did not reply with a TCP RST.
 Since closed ports do return RSTs, I concluded these must be open or being dropped by a firewall silently.

-**Technical Insight:** This scan is particularly useful in evading **stateless packet filters**, which primarily detect TCP segments with the SYN flag set.
+This scan is particularly useful in evading **stateless packet filters**, which primarily detect TCP segments with the SYN flag set.
 Since the Null scan does not use SYN, such filters fail to recognize it as a connection attempt.

 ---